-What is a Joint Mortgage?
+What is a Joint Mortgage and how they work?

 Teaming up with friends, family, or spouse to get a joint mortgage can increase your spending power.
 Read our guide to joint mortgages.